-- comments from parents and teachers can be shared and responded to when needed. - If a child is on the SEND register they will have a Group Intervention Plan which lists group targets.
-Children with SEND who are part of a Group Intervention will have additional sessions in Reading, Writing or Maths (depending on their need) which are over and above the differentiated support that they already receive in the classroom.
-These additional sessions may be delivered by Teaching Assistants, Higher Level Teaching Assistants, Specialist Teachers or the Class Teacher.
-Group Interventions last for 10 weeks at a time.
-The target for each group will be set by the class teacher with the expectation that the child WILL achieve the target by the time the Plan is reviewed.
-If any child does not achieve the target, they will be referred to the Inclusion Manager when the Group Intervention is evaluated after 10 weeks.
-It may be that that child requires a programme of 1-1 work with a specialist teacher or further assessment. - If a child has complex SEND an Education Health Care Plan (EHCP) will be put in place.
-This means that review meetings or family meetings will occur regularly.
-Children with EHCPs will have an Individual Education Plan (IEP).
-At present, new legislation means that children with Statements for SEND are converting to EHCPs over the next 2 years through a process led by the Local Authority. - When the child's IEP is reviewed comments are made against each target to show what progress the child has made.
-If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress. - As a school we measure children's progress in learning against National expectations and age-related expectations. - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children's progress from entry at Nursery through to Y6, using a variety of different methods including National Curriculum descriptors, Scholarpack, Big Writing criteria and Reading ages, as appropriate. - Children who are not making expected progress are picked up through Pupil Progress Meetings between the class teacher and the Headteacher (see how we identify children with SEND above).
-In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progress. - Parents/carers are involved in joint working with staff through Education Health Care Plan (EHCP)

-meetings, Team Around the Family (TAF) meetings and Early Help assessment meetings.
-If a child has complex SEND parents receive advice directly from an LA specialist advisory teacher and home visits may be made.

-- Children with complex SEND who have an EHCP are able to give their views through the Form A consultation, along with their parents/carers. - Parent training/learning events are organised by the school and cover areas such as Phonics, Maths, Healthy Eating, and Parenting Advice.
+- In line with the SEND Code of Practice, we follow a graduated 'assess, plan, do, review' approach to identify and support our pupils with SEN. If a child is on the SEND register they will have a SEN Support Plan with SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets to help them to progress with their learning.
+If a child has complex SEND an Education Health Care Plan (EHCP) will be put in place.
+This means that review meetings or family meetings will occur regularly. - When the child's SEN Support Plan is reviewed comments are made against each target to show what progress the child has made.
+If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress. - As a school we measure children's progress in learning against expectations for their chronological age, national standards and also expectations for their SEND ability if appropriate. - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
+Continuous assessment records are used to keep track of maths, reading and writing progress for each child.
+As a school, we track children's progress from entry at Nursery through to Y6.
+Progress is measured against national expectations and assessment systems. - Children who are not making expected progress are picked up through SEND meetings or Pupil Progress Meetings between the class teacher, SENCO and the Headteacher (see how we identify children with SEND above).
+In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progress. - Parents/carers are involved in joint working with staff through Education Health Care Plan (EHCP) meetings, Team Around the Family (TAF) meetings and Early Help assessment meetings.
+If a child has complex SEND parents receive advice directly from an LA specialist advisory teacher and home visits may be made. - Children with complex SEND who have an EHCP are able to give their views through a Section A consultation, along with their parents/carers. - Parent training/learning events are organised by the school and cover areas such as Phonics, Maths, Healthy Eating, and Parenting Advice.
 Currently the school is using a scheme called "Jigsaw" to address PSHE.
 The school also holds "Open" events during the year when parent/carers can visit classrooms to see the children at work.